SolarNetwork/solarnode-handbook/docs/developers/settings/specifier.md

 ### Direct Text Area

 The `BasicTextAreaSettingSpecifier` can also be used for "direct" text areas where the field's content is not uploaded as an external file.
-In the SolarNode GUI a direct text area is rendered as an HTML form text area, like this:
+In the SolarNode UI a direct text area is rendered as an HTML form text area, like this:

 ![Direct text area setting as an HTML form field](../../images/developers/settings/direct-text-area-setting.png){width=446}